 This Tomato Cream Sauce with Linguine is one of my favorite Pasta Dishes for a quick and easy weeknight meal.
 It takes minimal ingredients and comes together in a snap!

 The beautiful creamy tomato sauce is created by combining tomato paste and heavy cream, two ingredients you might already have on hand!
-It's basically a vodka sauce, without the vodka!
-Great for family dinners or a quick and easy lunch!
+It’s basically a vodka sauce, without the vodka!
+Serve with my Garlic Knots with Pizza Dough and you’ll have a great family dinner or a quick and easy lunch!

 Why You’ll Love This?

 - If your kids will eat pasta with tomato sauce, pasta with creamy tomato sauce isn’t that far of a leap and it’s a bit more gourmet for the grown-ups.

 - The kids will never notice the diced shallots, which also gives this pasta sauce more flavor.